Miss International Nicaragua

 Miss International Nicaragua is a national beauty pageant in Nicaragua, that selects the Nicaraguan representatives for Miss International.

-The reining Miss International Nicaragua is Verónica Iglesias from Granada, she will represent Nicaragua in 27 November 2025 in Tokyo, Japan.
+The reining Miss International Nicaragua is Verónica Iglesias from Granada, she represented Nicaragua in 27 November 2025 in Tokyo, Japan.
+Placing in the top 10 semifinalist.

 History

 The pageant began in the 1960s when clubs in Managua, including the Club de Leones and the Club 20–30 started the pageant with the selection of candidates across the country.
 In 2001, the Miss Nicaragua Organization, selected the Nicaraguan representatives at Miss International, choosing one amongst several finalists.
 Starting in 2018 the Miss Nicaragua Organization lost its franchise due to financial problems rising in the Miss Nicaragua pageant.
 The current organization of Miss Mundo Nicaragua by Denis Dávila is the one selecting the Nicaraguan representatives in Miss International.